wonchan-choi/wonchan-choi.github.io/index.md

 title: HOME
 layout: default
 ---
-# About Me
+## About Me

-I am an associate professor at the UWM iSchool.
+I am an associate professor at the Universit of Wisconsin-Milwaukee (UWM) School of Information Studies (iSchool).
 My research program involves studies of **information behavior** and **human-computer interaction**.
 My current projects focus on:
 - Credibility assessment of user- and AI-generated content
-- Generative AI literacy in academic settings
+- Generative AI literacy for higher education
 - Usability and accessibility of information retrieval systems for disadvantaged user groups

 ## News